m-yasir/feathersjs-demo/README.md

    ```
    cd path/to/feathers-demo
-   npm install
+   yarn
    ```

 3. Start your app

    ```
-   npm start
+   yarn start
    ```

 ## Testing

-Simply run `npm test` and all your tests in the `test/` directory will be run.
+Simply run `yarn test` and all your tests in the `test/` directory will be run.

 ## Scaffolding